Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- New York is winless against the spread, and 0-3 overall, at home this year.
+- New York has not covered the spread at home, and is 0-3 overall there, this season.

-- This season, in three home games, New York has not hit the over.
+- New York has not gone over the total in three home games this season.

-- On the road, the Panthers are unbeaten ATS (1-0) as 3-point favorites or more.
+- The Panthers are unbeaten ATS (1-0) away from home as 3-point favorites or more.

 Powered by Data Skrive.